wedbush-securities/server-example-basic/README.md

 ## Prerequisites

+### Access
+The NPM packages exposing the Glue42 Server and the Admin UI are hosted in a private NPM repository.
+To obtain access, contact us at info@glue42.com.

-### Setup your access to Glue42 JFROG artifactory
+### Environment Setup

-Some of the packages used in this example are in a private NPM repository - you need to have access to it.
-Once you have, follow the steps to setup your dev env:
+Generate an .npmrc file that will contain the authentication information for connecting to the private NPM repository.
+Make sure to exclude this file from your source control system.

-1. To prepare a **.npmrc** file:
+To generate an .npmrc file:

-   1. Login to Glue42 JFROG
+Login to Glue42 JFROG.
-   2. Expand menu in top right
+Expand the menu in top right.
-   3. Click Setup
+Click "Setup".
-   4. Select NPM
+Select "NPM".
-   5. From the dropdown select default-npm-virtual
+From the dropdown menu select _default-npm-virtual_.
-   6. Copy the snippet
+Copy the snippet.
-2. Add a **.npmrc** file with the contents you just copied to **server** and **admin-ui** folders
+Create an .npmrc file with the copied contents.

 ### Prepare a running mongo instance